dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 For every job, you have the option to select the [Generate docs on run](/docs/collaborate/build-and-view-your-docs) or [Run source freshness](/docs/deploy/source-freshness) checkboxes.
 These checkboxes enable you to generate project docs or enable source freshness automatically.

 **Job outcome Generate docs on run checkbox** &mdash; dbt Cloud executes the checkbox, which uses the `dbt docs generate` command, _after_ the listed commands.
-If that particular step in your job fails, the job can still be successful if all subsequent steps are successful.
+If that particular run step in your job fails, the job can still succeed if all subsequent run steps are successful.
 Read [Build and view your docs](/docs/collaborate/build-and-view-your-docs) for more info.

-**Job outcome Source freshness checkbox** &mdash; dbt Cloud executes the checkbox, which uses the `dbt source freshness` command, _before_ as the first step in your job and won't break subsequent steps if it fails.
+**Job outcome Source freshness checkbox** &mdash; dbt Cloud executes the checkbox, which uses the `dbt source freshness` command, as the first run step in your job.
+If that particular run step in your jobs fails, the job can still succeed if all subsequent run steps are successful.
 Read [Source freshness](/docs/deploy/source-freshness) for more info.

 ### Command list